nicholaschenai/ai-for-code/SCRIBBLES.md

 - general
     - Code Generation Tools (Almost) for Free?
 A Study of Few-Shot, Pre-Trained Language Models on Code
-    - A systematic evaluation of large language models of code
 - security
     - Recommending Root-Cause and Mitigation Steps for Cloud Incidents using Large Language Models
 - testing